Some special solutions to the Hyperbolic NLS equation: The Mathematical Model

-where $\S$ is the so-called stabilyzing factor and the exponent $\gamma$ is usually defined as a function of the degree of nonlinearity $p$ ($p = 3$ for the \acs{hNLS} equation).
-The rule of thumb prescribes the following formula $\gamma = \frac{p}{p-1}$.
-The scalar product is defined in the $L_2$ space.
-The inverse operator $\L^{-1}$ can be efficiently computed in Fourier space using the Fast Fourier Transform (FFT) (see, for example, \cite{Frigo2005}), and spatial periodicity across the 2D computational box boundaries is implicitly imposed.
-The iterative process converges for a large class of smooth initial guesses\footnote{In our computations we just took an initial localized bump in the center of the domain and the iterative method turned it into a pattern.}.
-Convergence is attained when the $L_\infty$ norm between two successive iterations is less than a prescribed tolerance $\varepsilon$ (usually of the order of machine precision).
-Additionally, the residual error $E_r$ in approximating the nonlinear equation is checked by substituting in \eqref{eq:Beq} the converged numerical solution.
+where $\S$ is the so-called stabilizing factor\footnote{The purpose of this stabilizing factor is to remove the unstable eigenvalue of the iteration matrix.
+This technology is well understood today, \cf \cite{Alvarez2014}.} and the exponent $\gamma$ is usually defined as a function of the degree of nonlinearity $p$ ($p\ =\ 3$ for the \acs{hNLS} equation).
+The rule of thumb prescribes the following formula $\gamma\ =\ \dfrac{p}{p\ -\ 1}\,$.
+The scalar product is defined in the $L_{\,2}$ space.
+The inverse operator $\L^{\,-1}$ can be efficiently computed in \textsc{Fourier} space using the Fast \textsc{Fourier} Transform (FFT) (see, for example, \cite{Frigo2005}), and spatial periodicity across the 2D computational box boundaries is implicitly imposed.
+The iterative process converges for a large class of smooth initial guesses\footnote{In our computations we just took an initial localized bump in the center of the domain and the iterative method turned it into a pattern, if the domain $\Omega$ size and the frequency $\omega$ were chosen accordingly.}.
+Convergence is attained when the $L_{\,\infty}$ norm between two successive iterations is less than a prescribed tolerance $\varepsilon$ (usually of the order of machine precision).
+Additionally, the residual error $E_{\,r}$ in approximating the nonlinear equation is checked by substituting in \eqref{eq:Beq} the converged numerical solution.
 In the present work, the convergence of the algorithm is checked numerically in the extended floating point arithmetics using $30$ significant digits \cite{MATLAB2012}.
+We reiterate that the resulting fully-converged pattern depends only on the parameter $\omega$ and the computational domain $\Omega\,$.
+All the patterns presented below are generated in the following way.
+First, we fix the computational domain $\Omega$ based on a number-theoretical reasoning.
+Then, we make a search over the parameter $\omega\ \in\ \bigl(0,\,\omega_{\,\max}\,\bigr]$ to pick up the \emph{discrete} values for which the convergence is achieved, which is equivalent here to the emergence of periodic patterns.